Quantum verification and estimation with few copies: Introduction

-In principle, every partial tomography task (on finite-dimensional systems) may be posed in this decision theory point of view.
 In a similar spirit, we require this demarcation not just in time but space as well, insisting on simple-to-implement queries on each quantum state.
 This will almost always mean local queries on the target system alone, rather than for example global (entangled) measurements on multiple instances.
 Finally, the computation of the decision function $S(\mathbf{q},\mathbf{i})$ itself must also be efficient, in that it cannot have a computational complexity that depends on the system dimension in any significant way.
-To summarise our requirements: \begin{enumerate} \item Dimension demarcation: $\alpha(d,N)$ is not asymptotically small for large $d$, for example $\alpha(d,N)=O(1)N$. \item{Fast convergence in the number of queries: $\alpha(d,N)$ grows with $N$ for example, typically linearly.} \item{Low computational complexity where the measurement queries $Q_k$ are implemented by local measurement or low-depth quantum circuits.} \item{Simple post-processing, e.g. simple evaluation of the decision function $S(\mathbf{q},\mathbf{i})$.} \end{enumerate}
+To summarise our requirements: \begin{enumerate} \item{Dimension demarcation: $\alpha(d,N)$ is not asymptotically small for large $d$, for example $\alpha(d,N)=O(1)N$.} \item{Fast convergence in the number of queries: $\alpha(d,N)$ grows with $N$ for example, typically linearly.} \item{Low computational complexity where the measurement queries $Q_k$ are implemented by local measurement or low-depth quantum circuits.} \item{Simple post-processing, e.g. simple evaluation of the decision function $S(\mathbf{q},\mathbf{i})$.} \end{enumerate}

-This review will progress through query/answer strategies that satisfy these demanding properties when a single copy is available for analysis up to a few thousand of an arbitrarily sized quantum state.
-Beginning with single copy entanglement detection/verification and progressing to estimation of a general class of bounded observables using a few thousand samples, we will investigate what commonality exists between such strategies, discussing both their implementation and the steps that constitute them.